nicm42/100-days-of-code-v2/log3.md

 **Day 67: 17th June 2021**
 I finally solved the Cypress problem of it erroring when pressing enter on the Previous button.
 Then discovered the loading spinner wasn't vertically centred any more, so I fixed that.
 I did some SEO, although it includes the site address, so I have to gt that right when I upload it!
 I tested on some other browsers and devices, found iOS really rounds the input, so it looks terrible.
 When I googled it the links were purple, so I've encountered that before.
 So I fixed that.
 I watched some videos on React useReducer, Context and Query.
 I now understand what they're for and how they work, so I just need to see if they are of any use in making this the bookfinder app easier to read.

+**Day 68: 18th June 2021**
+I started off thinking I'd use React Query, but then I found that a custom hook would be simpler.
+I wrote one and it works to fetch books.
+I also used used the Context API to update state there, rather than passing it down to components.
+Those all worked well, but then I found that updating the state that's on the context from the custom hook doesn't work.
+Not even when I came up with a far simpler example.
+Hopefully I'll be able to find a solution after a break.